Strophox/tetro-tui/README.md

 ### Can you give me a table of all controls / shortcuts / keybinds?

+> You can press `?` in every single menu to access a keybinds overview for it.
+>
-> Please refer to the tables below.
+> Otherwise please refer to the tables below.
 >
 > <details>
 > <summary>